 The 2013 NBA Draft was held in Brooklyn New York.
-It was a draft in which the Cleveland Cavaliers, without LeBron James, were a dreadful team and had the number one pick.
+It was a draft in which the Cleveland Cavaliers, without LeBron James, were abysmal and had the number one pick.
 No one on the board excited them.
-If they had a do- over they would have drafted Giannis Antetokounmpo.
-(But so would have Orlando, Washington, Charlotte, Phoenix, New Orleans, Detroit, Minnesota, Portland….the list goes on and on).
+If they had a do-over they would have drafted Giannis Antetokounmpo who was selected 15th.
+(But so would Orlando, Washington, Charlotte, Phoenix, New Orleans, Detroit, Minnesota, Portland….the list goes on and on).

 Half the league missed on Antetokounmpo.
-Of the teams that passed, Orlando, Phoenix, Sacramento, Dallas haven’t been to the playoffs in the six years Antetokounmpo has been a pro.
-Of the 14 players who were drafted before Antetokounmpo, only one, Victor Oladipo, has been an All-Star.
-But on the bright side, only Anthony Bennett and Shabazz Muhammad were not on a NBA roster this year.
-Lottery teams ended up with role players but no one special.
-Special they missed out on.
+Of the teams that passed, Phoenix and Sacramento haven’t been to the playoffs in the eight years Antetokounmpo has been a pro.
+Of the 14 players who were drafted before Antetokounmpo, only one, Victor Oladipo, has been an All-Star, and only one, Kentavious Caldwell-Pope, is an NBA champion.
+But on the glass is half full side, only Anthony Bennett and Shabazz Muhammad were not on an NBA roster last season.

-It is the definition of feast and famine, the 2013 draft, where Anthony Bennett was the number one pick and is out the league, and Giannis Antetokounmpo wasn’t a lottery pick and is the MVP frontrunner.
-How exactly does that happen?
+The 2013 draft is the definition of feast and famine.
+Anthony Bennett was the number one pick and is out of the league, and Giannis Antetokounmpo wasn’t a lottery pick, and is a two-time MVP who earned a supermax contract.

 Before the draft, Cleveland management voted 9-1 to draft Anthony Bennett.
 The defector, Chris Grant, liked Kansas scorer Ben McLemore.
 Bennett would struggle right out the gate.
 His work ethic wasn’t NBA caliber, he was fat, and suffered from sleep apnea.
 Plus, there was that thing about being taken number one.
 It was pressure.
 You had to prove to a skeptical post-LeBron fanbase that you were worthy of being drafted the same position as hero LeBron.

 Bennett wasn’t mentally tough for what he was being asked to do.
-He had flashes here and there but mostly he was a very young player who was out of shape and oh-yeah, his career started off with a whimper, missing his first sixteen shots.
+He had flashes here and there but mostly he was a very young player who was out of shape and oh-yeah, his career started off with a whimper: he missed his first sixteen shots.
 Cavs fans were miserable and mocking as they watched his big body try to hustle and then score his first points… in the fifth game.
 He was booed and the relationship only got worse.

 “The problem with Anthony was, and we had no way of knowing it at the time, the kid had no desire to overcome adversity whatsoever.
 As soon as it was hard, he was out” said David Griffin, Cavs GM.